lazaronixon/react-native-turbolinks/README.md

   - `navIcon:` Set the icon to display in the 'home' section of the action bar.
 (Android Only)
   - `actions:` A Array of `action` objects to mount a menu.
   - `action`: If action is 'advance', so it will perform a animated push, if "replace" will perform a pop without animation.
 (Default 'advance')

+#### `AppOptions`
+  - `userAgent`: You can check for this string on the server and use it to send specialized markup or assets to your application.
+  - `messageHandler`: You can register a Message Handler to send messages from JavaScript to your application.
+  - `loadingView`: Set a custom loadingView using a react component.
+  - `navBarStyle`: {titleTextColor, subtitleTextColor, barTintColor, tintColor, menuIcon}.

 #### `Action`
   - `id:` A integer identifier for the action.
 (Required)